jenbuzz/ElasticsearchExplorerBundle/README.md

 #ElasticsearchExplorerBundle
-Elasticsearch status and search functionality in a Symfony2 bundle.
+Elasticsearch status and search functionality as a Symfony2 bundle.
 This bundle uses the official elasticsearch-php client and the front-end framework ZURB Foundation.

 ##Installation
 Add the following snippet to your local projects composer.json file: